NREL/nrelUtilityExt/README.md

 ------------

 Select a set of installation instructions below that corresponds to how you obtained the **utilityExt** extension.
-Following installation, you must enable the *Utility* extension in *Exts* tab of the SkySpark *Settings* app within each project that needs access to the functions.
+Following installation, you must enable the *Utility* extension in the *Exts* tab of the SkySpark *Settings* app within each project that needs access to the functions.

 ### From Source ###